-Designated Compliance Officer and Compliance Committee
+Designated Chief Compliance Officer and Compliance Committee

-CDC has identified a Compliance Officer within the company as the head of its Compliance Program.
-The Compliance Officer is charged with managing and overseeing compliance issues within the company; developing and implementing policies and procedures; creating the Annual Fraud, Waste, and Abuse Prevention Plan; and ensuring that the company is complying with regulatory requirements.
+CDC has identified a Chief Compliance Officer within the company as the head of its Compliance Program.
+The Chief Compliance Officer is charged with managing and overseeing compliance issues within the company; developing and implementing policies and procedures; creating the Annual Fraud, Waste, and Abuse Prevention Plan; and ensuring that the company is complying with regulatory requirements.
 This includes submitting information annually to the OHA Contract Administrator and other appropriate bodies charged with the responsibility of operating and monitoring the Fraud, Waste, and Abuse Program as necessary.

-The Compliance Officer is responsible for ensuring that the Compliance Program is effective and efficient in identifying, preventing, detecting, and promptly and thoroughly correcting noncompliance with applicable State and federal laws, rules, regulations, policies, and the OHA contract.
-The Compliance Officer reports directly to the CDC President & Chief Executive Officer and functionally to the CDC Compliance Committee.
+The Chief Compliance Officer is responsible for ensuring that the Compliance Program is effective and efficient in identifying, preventing, detecting, and promptly and thoroughly correcting noncompliance with applicable State and federal laws, rules, regulations, policies, and the OHA contract.
+The Chief Compliance Officer reports directly to the CDC's President (Chief Executive Officer) and Board of Directors and functionally to the CDC Compliance Committee, which the Chief Compliance Officer chairs.

-The CDC Compliance Committee is chartered by the CDC President to assist in fulfilling fiduciary responsibilities relating to oversight of the development and operation of the Compliance Program as well as providing assistance to and overseeing the Compliance Program; the Fraud, Waste, and Abuse Program; and the activities of the Compliance Officer.
+The CDC Compliance Committee is chartered by the CDC President to assist in fulfilling fiduciary responsibilities relating to oversight of the development and operation of the Compliance Program as well as providing assistance to and overseeing the Compliance Program; the Fraud, Waste, and Abuse Program; and the activities of the Chief Compliance Officer.
 The Committee shall be primarily responsible for overseeing, monitoring, and evaluating CDC's compliance with all State and federal regulatory and contractual obligations.